 Some retailers use pricing to discover optimal demand.
-They introduce the new product at a higher price, reducing it over time until reaching the most profitable run rate.
+They introduce the new product in low quantities and a higher price point, reducing it over time until reaching the most profitable run rate.
 However, this approach runs the risk of cutting too far and is heavily reliant on trial and error.
 Once you’ve set a lower price in customers’ minds, reversing course is difficult.

 Retail AI platforms like Retalon take demand forecasting for new products to new levels of accuracy.
 Machine learning algorithms can analyze many more inputs and tease out trends better than any analyst identifying the factors that impact demand for the new product.
 By using Predictive Analytics, you can produce more accurate by-SKU-by-store demand forecasts even when you have no sales history.